Book in Progress

 Greg Garrett.
 Entertaining Judgement: The Afterlife in Popular Imagination.
 New York: Oxford University Press, 2014.
 Religion and Literature 49.3 (in press).

 Leigh Eric Schmidt.
 Village Atheists: How America’s Unbelievers Made Their Way in a Godly Nation.
 Princeton: Princeton University Press, 2016.
-Amerikastudien (in press).
+Amerikastudien (63 no. 4).

 Michael J. McVicar.
 Christian Reconstructionism: R.J.
 Rushdoony and American Religious Conservatism.
 Chapel Hill: University of North Carolina Press, 2015.
 Church History (June 2016).